JoanitoLiberti/The-gut-microbiota-affects-the-social-network-of-honeybees/Gut_microbiota/Amplicon-sequencing/01-Ampliseq-BeeTracking.md

   ordination = bee_pcoa,
-  axes=c(1,2),   # this selects which axes to plot from the ordination color = "Treatment",
+  axes=c(1,2),   # this selects which axes to plot from the ordination color = "Treatment", title = "PCoA of Bray-Curtis dissimilarities"
-  #shape="Behaviour",
-  #label = "Sample", # not really needed but can be useful for exploration
-  title = "PCoA of Bray-Curtis dissimilarities"
 )  +
  scale_color_manual(values = c("#00BFC4","#C77CFF")